Jim Rutherford: Post-playing career

 Prior to serving with the Penguins as general manager, Rutherford was the president and general manager, as well as a part-owner of the Carolina Hurricanes – known as the Hartford Whalers until 1997 – having joined the franchise in 1994 and helping build the Hurricanes team that won the Stanley Cup in 2006.
 Later he helped build the Penguins team that won the Stanley Cup in 2016 and again in 2017.

 Rutherford in 1976, while a member of the Detroit Red Wings.

 Rutherford was one of the pioneers of the popular trend of ice hockey goaltenders decorating his mask in 1976.
 Initially, a friend painted a pair of red wings at the temples of Rutherford's mask without his permission.
 Because he did not have time to get another fitted mask before game time, he reluctantly wore the decorated mask on the ice.
 On June 23, 2016, he won the Jim Gregory General Manager of the Year Award.
 In 2019, Jim Rutherford was inducted into the Hockey Hall of Fame.

 Rutherford resigned from his post as general manager of the Penguins on January 27, 2021, for personal reasons.
+He later stated that his passion and focus for the job faded in the eleven months that had followed the outbreak of the COVID-19 pandemic in March 2020.
 On December 9, 2021, Rutherford was named president of hockey operations and interim general manager of the Vancouver Canucks.

+On May 5, 2026, soon after the 2026 NHL Draft Lottery where the Canucks dropped from 1st to 3rd overall, Rutherford announced that he would be stepping down as president of hockey operations after the Draft, and that he would move into an adviser role.

+On August 20, 2026, Rutherford alongside Larry Murphy, Jack McGregor, & Marc-Andre Fleury was selected to the Class of 2026 for induction into the Pittsburgh Penguins Hall of Fame.
+The now 2-time Hall of Famer will join the other 3 greats on November 14th before the Penguins meet the Ottawa Senators.